Information for Nominees and Parents

 Hours of the Congress

-If you have questions, please call the Office of Admissions at (617) 307-7425 or email Admissions@FutureDocs.com.
-Or use our live chat feature in the bottom right-hand-side of your screen to talk with an Admissions Counselor immediately.
+Please call the Office of Admissions at (617) 307-7425 or email Admissions@FutureDocs.com with any question.
+Or use our live chat feature in the bottom right-hand-side of the screen to talk with an Admissions Counselor immediately.

 Students are nominated to become Delegates by their teachers, counselors, and principals based on their dedication to entering the medical field as physicians or scientists (biomedical, technological, engineering and mathematics), leadership potential and academic excellence.
 Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program alumni, and in-classroom surveys such as the Talent Identification Program administered by MyCollegeOptions.